 Northern Lady Fern

-Athyrium filix-femina f. angustum 'Lady in Red' (aka Athyrium angustum f. rubellum 'Lady in Red') – 4 available.
+Athyrium filix-femina f. angustum 'Lady in Red' (aka Athyrium angustum f. rubellum 'Lady in Red') – 2 available in a larger size.
 Showy red stipes (stems) supporting lovely green fronds are the defining features of this selection of Northern Lady Fern.
 This will form an elegant and lush specimen or grouping.
 'Lady in Red' will be handsomely employed in the company of bold-leafed shade perennials, with purple or variegated foliage or as a mass planting facing up shade to part sun loving shrubs.
 It will gradually, albeit slowly, spread.
 Fertile moisture retaining ground.
 This pretty fern also tolerates wetter ground.
 'Lady in Red' is a selection found by John Lynch of the New England Wildflower Society in Vermont.
 The species, Athyrium filix-femina f. angustum, enjoys a broad range, Greenland to Newfoundland, west to Saskatchewan, south to South Dakota and Missouri, east to North Carolina and all states and provinces within.
 Please scroll down to the Genus Overview below.
 Established potted fern(s) by division.

 Zone:3 to 8

 Characteristics and Attributes for Athyrium filix-femina f. angustum 'Lady in Red'

 - Late Spring / Summer / into Autumn

 - Deer Resistant

 Genus Overview: Ferns

 Ferns.
 The easy, elegant and exceptional beauty of ferns cannot be understated.
 All ferns, beautiful as specimens unto themselves, are extraordinary in their simple ability to provide rich contrast to other companions wherever their requirements befit.